Opportunities to Study Off Campus

 Other Study-Abroad Programs

 With the exception of students in Colby’s language acquisition programs in Salamanca and Dijon, students who wish to study in a country whose language is taught at Colby must have taken the equivalent of at least three semesters of the language before departure (some programs and majors require more advanced preparation).
 Students are advised to keep this in mind while selecting courses during their first two years.
 For study in countries where the host language is other than English, students are required to take at least one course in the host country’s language for the duration of their program.
 Students should be aware that, due to enrollment constraints, they may not be able to study abroad in the semester of their choice and that opportunities to study abroad for the full year may be restricted.
 Colby students must petition for study abroad undertaken in any country for which a U.S. State Department Travel Advisory Level 3 has been issued.
-(Exceptions to this policy may apply during the pandemic.)

 Approved Domestic Programs